-No dynamic memory allocation and copyright restrictions.
-C NaCl is intended to be usable in environments that cannot guarantee the availability of large amounts of heap storage but that nevertheless rely on their cryptographic computations to continue working.
-C NaCl functions do not call malloc, sbrk, etc. They do use small amounts of stack space, which we will eventually measure using separate benchmarks.
-This feature applies only to C NaCl.
+No dynamic memory allocation or copyright restrictions.
+The C-language version of NaCl is intended to be usable in environments that cannot guarantee the availability of large amounts of heap storage but that nevertheless rely on their cryptographic computations to continue working.
+C-language NaCl functions do not call malloc, sbrk, etc. They do use small amounts of stack space, which we will eventually measure using separate benchmarks.
+This feature applies only to the C version of NaCl, however.
 Higher-level languages such as Python are not currently usable in restricted environments.
 All NaCl software is in the public domain.

-The best you can do to achieve maximum security is to apply cryptographic standards that are likely to be relevant for the next five to ten years.
+The best you can do to achieve maximum security and ensure your business protection is to apply cryptographic standards that are likely to be relevant for the next five to ten years.
 Closely following NIST guidelines helps Yalantis find the most relevant solutions that have already proven efficient.
 For example, Realm has its own cryptographic mechanisms that we apply to the apps we develop.

-There are multiple effective ways of protecting and securing data and data management including encryption, strong user authentication, backups, and erasure.
+There are multiple effective ways of protecting, securing, and managing data including encryption, strong user authentication, backups, and erasure.
 All of them are worth independent articles.
-In this post, we tried to distill the mandatory components of a cybersecurity barrier.
+In this post, we’ve tried to distill the mandatory components of a cybersecurity barrier.

-Note that you can always rely on professionals to implement security measures specific to your business.
-After a massive 2016 data breach, Uber needed to hire an outside firm to conduct an assessment of their data security solutions and then implement those recommendations to adopt the best practices of data security.
-This step was aimed at establishing methods to safeguard user data stored on third-party platforms and to build strong password-protection policies.
+Note that you can always rely on data security experts to implement security measures specific to your business.
+After a massive 2016 data breach, Uber hired an outside firm to conduct an assessment of their data security solutions and then implement those recommendations to adopt data security best practices.
+This step was aimed at establishing methods to safeguard user data stored on third-party platforms and to build strong password protection policies.